-- When you send a bulk communication using the communication wizard, Rock automatically includes an unsubscribe link in your message, but you can place the unsubscribe link anywhere by using the merge field: [[ UnsubscribeOption ]]. - If you do not provide this merge field when using the Simple Email Editor, the link will be added for you at the bottom of your email (\evil laugh\). - Admin Tools > Communications > Communication Mediums > Email .

-If you blank out this field, then no link will be added to your message.
+- When you send a bulk communication using the communication wizard, Rock automatically includes an unsubscribe link in your message, but you can place the unsubscribe link anywhere by using the merge field: [[UnsubscribeOption]]. - If you do not provide this merge field when using the Simple Email Editor, the link will be added for you at the bottom of your email (evil laugh). - You can modify the format and destination of this link on the Email Medium Admin Tools > Communications > Communication Mediums > Email If you blank out this field, then no link will be added to your message.
 Think about it before you simply delete it.
-Friendly senders should provide a way to opt out of
+Friendly senders should provide a way to opt-out of